AlineQuadros/blog/_posts/2019-01-11-modelling-mangrove-forests.md

 <img src="/blog/assets/images/mangrove_npp.png">

-> Mangroves store huge amounts of carbon in the sediments.
+<div class="alert-lightblue"> Mangroves store huge amounts of carbon in the sediments.
 This is so special in terms of global ecology that this carbon received a special name: <a href="https://en.wikipedia.org/wiki/Blue_carbon">Blue Carbon</a>.
 Much of this carbon comes from the freshwater inflow from rivers, but a lot comes from the decomposition of the leaves shed by the trees everyday, __the leaf litterfall__.
 Every year, mangroves shed about 57% of the total Net Primary Production (NPP).
 Globally, this represents an input of organic matter of about  6.7 Mg per Ha.
 In the mangroves of Ajuruteua, which are highly productive, this value is even bigger: 9.5 Mg per Ha.
-This biomass accumulates and decomposes in the sediment, or is exported to adjacent ecosystems.
+This biomass accumulates and decomposes in the sediment, or is exported to adjacent ecosystems. </div>

-Could we predict how much biomass a mangrove will produce, if we have basic information on the structure of its trees?
+Could we predict how much biomass a mangrove will produce if we have basic information on the structure of its trees?
-And _the answer is YES!_ At least is seems to work (you can read the full publication <a href="https://doi.org/10.1016/j.ecss.2018.12.012">here</a>, or <a href=""> send me an email</a> if you don't have access to it.
+And _the answer is YES!_ At least is seems to work (you can read the full publication <a href="https://doi.org/10.1016/j.ecss.2018.12.012">here</a>, or <a href="mailto:aline.fquadros@outlook.com"> send me an email</a> if you don't have access to it.

 Why did I choose to use PLS-R?
 Well PLS-R is __a fantastic tool for anyone dealing with biological data__.
 That's because biological features are usually orthogonal (cross-correlated).
 That hampers, for instance, the use of more common techniques, such as (multivariate) linear regressions.
 If PLS is completely new to you (as it was new to me before this project) let me tell you I learned a lot about it by reading Gaston Sanchez's <a href="https://sagaofpls.github.io/"> The Saga of PLS </a>.

 Basically, the steps needed to apply a PLS-R to your data are:

 * Organize the features dataset
 * Organize the response dataset (PLS-R in <a href="https://github.com/gastonstat/plsdepot">package plsdepot</a> can handle univariate and multivariate responses)